-I’ve been sailing since I was ten days old and won two races at the 2004 Olympics.
-I’ve had many, many wonderful experiences on boats, as well as one “worst” moment: an Olympic Broach.
+I’ve been sailing since I was ten days old and I’ve had many, many wonderful experiences on boats, including winning two races at the 2004 Olympics.
+I’ve also had one “worst” moment: an Olympic Broach.
 When I was finally able to write about it ten years later, the story won first place—and one of the judges called it “a great story told with unusual hubris for a sailor.”
-Learn more

 Olympian